 Financial reporting is a key accounting objective after record keeping.
 Accounting enables businesses to record and report their financial status at the end of a particular period.
 It involves putting together transaction details and reports that are necessary to make sense of a certain aspect of a business during a specific time period.
 Financial statements are results of aggregating financial information of a business and these are useful tools for reporting the financial parts of a business.

-The reports which are based on the business records are analyzed in accounting.
-When business health needs to be determined then the business reports are analyzed.
+The reports which are based on the business records are analysed in accounting.
+When business health needs to be determined then the business reports are analysed.
 Analysis in accounting enables accountants to find out ways to improve business efficiency, upgrade processes, and to see where unnecessary expenses are being made.
 Analysis of financial reporting allows your business to run without problems as it ensures no discrepancies are found.

 The accounting process is one of the fundamentals of accounting.
 Also known as an accounting cycle, it follows a transaction from the moment it was recorded to when a report is made using various transactions that occurred in a particular period of time.
 Businesses can use single-entry accounting or double-entry accounting.
 Firms use accounting software packages such as TallyPrime to automate the accounting process.
 The benefits include saving time, effort, and money for storage, analysis, and retrieval purposes.
 Companies can fully automate their accounting or they can leave some aspects to be manually handled.